-Figure 6-38 Text Overlay
+Figure 6-41 Text Overlay

 - 2. Check the checkbox in front of textbox to enable the on-screen display. - 3.
 Input the characters in the textbox. - 4.
-(Optional)Use the mouse to click and drag the red text frame in the live view window to adjust the text overlay position. - 5.
+(Optional)Use the mouse to click and drag the red text frame view window to adjust the text overlay position. - 5.
 Click Save to save the settings.